web-work-tools/minimal-mistakes/_posts/contributors-guide/2019-07-04-contributors-guide-minimal-mistakes-setup.md

 I'll also recommend using [VSCode](https://web-work.tools/content-creation/), because it's fully integrated with `git`, so that you don't have to worrying about learning git commands.

 Also, I usually create a new repository on github, first.
 Then I clone it locally, again, avoiding the terminal.
 Meaning we can learn git in more depth, at our leisure.

-Feel free to [ask in chat](https://discord.gg/eYm2XvZ) if you have any questions.

 ### [Site Structure](https://mmistakes.github.io/minimal-mistakes/docs/structure/)